-Pan Con Tomate (or Pa Amb Tomàquet in Catalan) is a simple but delicious tapas recipe made with only 5 ingredients!
+Pa Amb Tomàquet (or Pan Con Tomate) is a simple but delicious tapas recipe made with only 5 ingredients!
 It’s like a Spanish version of bruschetta in the best way possible with toasty bread, garlic and fresh grated tomatoes.

 - Pa amb tomàquet is toasted bread, that is rubbed with garlic while it’s still warm, and then topped with fresh grated tomatoes, and a sprinkle of olive oil and flaky salt.
-It’s probably the most famous tapas recipe in Catalonia.
+It’s probably one of the most famous tapas recipes in Catalonia.
 It’s fresh, simple and delicious.

 - Bread – I prefer using a loaf of ciabatta for this recipe.

 - Tomatoes – Look for the best ripe, juicy tomatoes you can find depending on the season.
 I prefer heirloom tomatoes or beefsteak tomatoes.

 - Olive Oil – Use a good quality olive oil that you love.
 There are fruity varieties and peppery varieties.